zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 As you can see the cache is saved with a unique key as a function of the runner os, the python version and a hash of the pyproject.toml.
 As a consequence the cache can be invalidated by changing the pyproject.toml.

+{% include note.html content="Unfortunately, this caching action currently does not give the user control over the exact point in the pipeline when the cache is written to.
+Currently, in case there is no cache-hit, the cache entry is created at the end of the job.
+This means you need to structure your jobs purposefully in such a way, that they reflect the state you want to cache, at their end." %}

 The keen minded among you might have caught on to an inconsistency in my argument from above.
 We don't commit the poetry.lock file, as we want to always guarantee compatibility with the bleeding edge changes of our integrations and dependencies.
 But by caching the virtual environment directory as a function of the pyproject.toml, aren't we just